akw-devsecops/terraform-newrelic-apm-alerting/README.md

 Terraform module which creates alerting and notification for apm monitoring in New Relic.

-This module is capable of creating an alert policy, a simple Synthetics monitor, and alert conditions (Apdex (Low), Response time (High), Throughput (High), Error rate (High), Synthetics monitor (Failure)) for a given application reporting data into APM.
+This module is capable of creating an alert policy, a simple Synthetics monitor, and alert conditions (Apdex (Low), Response time (High), Throughput (High), Error rate (High), Error Count (Logs), Synthetics monitor (Failure)) for a given application reporting data into APM.

 ## Usage